 The Pass is a Digital Product that is sent to either your phone, E-Mail, or LONDON PASS App.
 The Pass comprises of a QR Code that is simply Scanned directly at the attractions.
 You can either scan the pass directly from your phone or print out the code and use it that way.
 In this respect, it could not be easier.

 The issue with the pass can arise here.
-Some Attractions the Pass now require Pre-Booking.
+Some Attractions the Pass now requires Pre-Booking.
 This is quite rare for London Attractions and for the majority, you get straight in.
 The Shard and Kew Gardens though for Example require you to book a time and date beforehand.
 This can be done easily online but it does add a layer of complexity and takes away a little spontaneity!
 Also for any Tours, you are likely to have to wait until the next tour and most require you to arrive beforehand.
 But both these issues would apply if you were to book separately without using the PASS.

-For the Majority of attractions though the Pass is your Ticket and it really is just a case of arriving and scanning the pass to gain entry!
+For the majority of attractions though the Pass is your Ticket and it really is just a case of arriving and scanning the pass to gain entry!
 The Pass works really well in London as the City is really quite compact, well at least the areas you will want to visit are, and besides the Subway or London Underground is pretty much the best urban transport system on the planet*.

 Overall the PASS works fantastically.
-With so many attractions so close together and minimal complications you really can visit quite a few in a short space of time and get the best out of the City.
+With so many attractions so close together and minimal complications, you really can visit quite a few in a short space of time and get the best out of the City.

 *Note – Why do we think the London Underground is the best on the Planet?
 Coverage!
 The system really does go where you need it to, and that after all is the most important thing!
 London’s Spider-web layout gets you exactly where you need to be with minimum fuss and minimum walking!
 As we are so used to this we actually find pretty much every USA Metro System pretty frustrating, and some (L.A) basically useless!